 1) It’s a complete tree (All levels are completely filled except possibly the last level and the last level has all keys as left as possible).
 This property of Binary Heap makes them suitable to be stored in an array.

 2) A Binary Heap is either Min Heap or Max Heap.
-In a Min Binary Heap, the key at root must be minimum among all keys present in Binary Heap.
+In a Min Binary Heap, the key at the root must be minimum among all keys present in Binary Heap.
 The same property must be recursively true for all nodes in Binary Tree.
 Max Binary Heap is similar to Min Heap.
-It is mainly implemented using array.
+It is mainly implemented using an array.

 Get Minimum in Min Heap: O(1) [Or Get Max in Max Heap] Extract Minimum Min Heap: O(Log n) [Or Extract Max in Max Heap] Decrease Key in Min Heap: O(Log n) [Or Decrease Key in Max Heap] Insert: O(Log n) Delete: O(Log n)

-The Heap data structure can be used to efficiently find the k smallest (or largest) elements in an array, merging k sorted arrays, median of a stream, etc.
+The Heap data structure can be used to efficiently find the k smallest (or largest) elements in an array, merging k sorted arrays, a median of a stream, etc.

 HashingHash Function: A function that converts a given big input key to a small practical integer value.
-The mapped integer value is used as an index in hash table.
-A good hash function should have following properties
+The mapped integer value is used as an index in the hash table.
+A good hash function should have the following properties

 1) Efficiently computable.